API¶

 - flask_security.uia_phone_mapper(identity)¶

-Used to match identity as a phone number.
+Used to normalize a phone number.
 This is a simple proxy to

 See